adyscorpius/logseq-jira/README.md

 ## Logseq Jira Sync Plugin

-This is an early attempt to bring Jira issue status inside Logseq.
+Bring Jira issue status and summaries to Logseq with this plugin.
+Upvote the plugin for Logseq Marketplace by [clicking here](https://discuss.logseq.com/t/logseq-jira-plugin/12414)

+## Current Functionality

+1. Use the slash command "Update Jira Issue" to replace issue keys (PM-100, ISS-1432143, etc.) or issue links like <subdomain>.atlassian.net/browse/<issueKey> with `[<status>|<issueKey>|<issueSummary>](https://orgname.atlassian.net/browse/<issueKey>)` format.

-### Known Issues / Enhancements
+### Known Limitations

-1. Sometimes block doesn't update fast enough for the plugin to receive block current contents.
+1. Only works for the current block.
-2. Doesn't work correctly with multiple issues in a single block.
-3. Running this on a link causes text to break.
+2. Doesn't refresh the link description on re-run.
-4. Doesn't auto refresh to keep status updated.
+3. Doesn't auto-refresh to keep status updated.

+### Roadmap

+- [ ]  Refresh summary on rerun on existing links.
+- [ ]  Auto refresh/update all links on current page.
+- [ ]  Auto refresh all Jira links across vault (need to verify performance impact on doing this).
+- [ ]  Create your own Link description format with Jira variables ( '{issueKey} - {status} - {summary}' )

-### Testing the plugin
+### How to install the plugin (Before approval from marketplace)

+- Git clone the repository to your local system.
+Or download and extract to a known path.

-- `npm install && npm run build` in terminal to install dependencies.
+- `npm install && npm run build` in terminal to install dependencies and generate distribution folder.

-- To enable Developer mode in Logseq, go to Settings -> Advanced -> Turn on Developer Mode.
+- Enable Developer mode in Logseq by going to Settings -> Advanced -> Turn on Developer Mode.

-- `Load unpacked plugin` in Logseq Desktop client.
+- `Load unpacked plugin` in Logseq Desktop client and select the folder for the plugin on your disk.

+- For updates, git pull the main branch and 'Reload Package' under Plugins > Logseq Jira.